MacHu-GWU/zelfred-project/docs/source/02-App-Gallery/index.rst

 ------------------------------------------------------------------------------
 :bdg-warning:`Difficulty: Medium`

-User type query and return a dropdown list of suggestions.
-User can tab "Enter" to Google search in web browser.
+The user types a query and receives a dropdown list of Google search suggestions.
+The user can then tap "Enter" to perform a Google search in their web browser.

 **Demo**